nidDrBiglr/energy-hackdays-anomaly-detection/anomaly-detection-model/README.md

 ### Thresholding

 Very simple cases of anomalies should actually be detected using expert knowhow.
+For this, we defined a standardised expert model based on historic data:
+1) Structure load curve on weekly basis

+2)

 Possible Features: